blinklv/cmd-tips/extract_ip_from_ngrep.md

 # Extract IP from ngrep

 Sometimes, A sudden increase in the amount of request to your HTTP server.
 Maybe some clients have a loop bug, new business online or some people attack your server etc.
-I think analyze request ip addresses is a good choice to solve this problem.
-But your HTTP server doesn't record access log, you don't have information about request.
+I think to analyze request ip addresses is a good choice to solve this problem.
+But your HTTP server doesn't record access log, you don't have information about the request.
 OK, let's spot capture request packages and extract ip addresses to analyze.

 ## First Case

 Yes, there're not access proxies server in front of your HTTP server, the requests come from clients directly.
 The ip addresses you need to extract are remote addresses.
-I just use the simplest regular expressiion (a single `HTTP` string) and filter (destination port 80) in **ngrep** command to demonstrate this process, you can modify them based on your needs.
+I just use the simplest regular expression (a single `HTTP` string) and filter (destination port 80) in **ngrep** command to demonstrate this process, you can modify them based on your needs.

 ```bash